 Aircraft Series: Please ensure the correct Make/Model/Series is noted at the time of booking and is also noted the same in IACRA.
 I understand that it has been a practice to only put "CE-172" however, please include the series, such as "CE-172N," if it is known.
 Amongst other reasons, this helps me verify that all ADs are met for the aircraft being used.

 IACRA: All information on IACRA must match your documents, hours fulfilled, and all is correct.
-Have a your paper copy as a back up in case we cannot access IACRA
+Have a paper copy as a back up in case we cannot access IACRA

 Logbook: This is the longest part of the validation process.